-Blythe Keeler Robinson is an innovative leader with 20 years of non-profit management experience and expertise in educational programming, early childhood education, program design and implementation, grant writing and contract review and negotiation.
+Blythe Keeler Robinson is an innovative leader with over 20 years of non-profit management experience and expertise in early childhood development, educational programming, program design and implementation, fundraising and contract review and negotiation.
 As a distinguished, nationally recognized leader in early education, two-generation approaches and economic security, Robinson leads discussions on inequities, racism and social justice.

 Prior to joining Sheltering Arms, Robinson served as the Senior Vice President and Chief Programs Officer of the Early Learning Coalition of Miami‐Dade/Monroe, Florida.
 She was responsible for the management and implementation of early care and education programs providing services to more than 50,000 children and their families annually.
 In her role as the Vice President of Strategic Planning and Initiatives at Reading Is Fundamental, she directed programs and strategic initiatives across the country and designed and oversaw the implementation of the Multicultural Literacy Campaign, a national effort to promote and support early childhood literacy in targeted communities.

-As a dedicated servant leader, Robinson believes in giving back to the community.
-She volunteers with local organizations focused on children and the homeless population, and mentors girls and women.
-Robinson serves on the Board of Directors of the National Black Child Development Institute, the board of Directors of the International Women’s Forum, the Institute of Education Sciences-Regional Education Lab Southeast Governing Board, the Atlanta Speech School Advisory Board and the Healthy Beginnings System of Care for Young Children Advisory Board.
+As a dedicated servant leader, Robinson gives back to the community through her volunteer work with local organizations that focus on children and women.
+She serves on the Boards of Directors of the National Black Child Development Institute and the Georgia chapter of the International Women’s Forum, the Institute of Education Sciences-Regional Education Lab Southeast Governing Board, the Atlanta Speech School Advisory Board and the PAACT (Promise All Atlanta Children Thrive) Founding Advisory Board .
 She is also a member of Delta Sigma Theta Sorority, Incorporated.

 Robinson holds a bachelor’s degree in Government and Politics with a certificate in African American Studies from the University of Maryland, College Park, and a juris doctorate from The Georgetown University Law Center.